Karunya-Muddana/Native/README.md

 Steel is not bundled here.
 It is a separate service you install and start yourself, which is why it has its own step in [Setup](#setup).
 Full attribution for it and everything else is in [NOTICE](NOTICE).
-"Steel" and "Steel Browser" are their marks, not ours — this project is an independent user of their software and is not affiliated with or endorsed by them.
+"Steel" and "Steel Browser" are their marks, not ours; this project is an independent user of their software and is not affiliated with or endorsed by them.

 ## License and brand

 The **code** is [Apache 2.0](LICENSE).
-Use it, fork it, ship it commercially — keep the notice and state your changes.
+Use it, fork it, ship it commercially, and keep the notice and state your changes.
 Third-party components are listed in [NOTICE](NOTICE).

 The **name and the mark** are not.
-"Native", the "Native by K" lockup and the N/A monogram are reserved and explicitly excluded from that grant — see [TRADEMARKS](TRADEMARKS.md).
+"Native", the "Native by K" lockup and the N/A monogram are reserved and explicitly excluded from that grant.
+See [TRADEMARKS](TRADEMARKS.md).
 Fork the code freely; rename when you do.

 > **On the output.** This is built on language models, and they produce